Structure of the Program

 - Consulting and project support: DP&S staff meet with faculty to discuss project ideas and identify relevant technologies.
 Consultation includes outlining project goals, developing timelines, and identifying opportunities for funding.
 DP&S Research Project Workflow

-- Digital Scholarship Center: The Digital Scholarship Center is a space located in Bertrand Library dedicated to collaborative digital work.
+- Digital Scholarship Studio: The Digital Scholarship Studio is a space located in Bertrand Library dedicated to collaborative digital work.
 The space includes modular workstations, screens for video conferencing, a high-powered computer for use with GIS and other applications.

 - Summer Research Grants: Grants are available for faculty who wish to complete summer research projects.